SOS for Sciatica Pain: How to Soothe Your Strain Today!

 13. Chiropractic

-Chiropractic care focuses on body alignment rather than traditional massage strokes.
-The idea is that when the spine or joints are misaligned, they can irritate nerves and exacerbate sciatica.
-Chiropractors gently adjust the bones and joints to relieve pressure and enhance the way nerve signals travel through the body.
+Chiropractic care is a type of massage that focuses on body alignment instead of just traditional massage strokes.
+In this type of massage, chiropractors adjust bones and joints to release pressure and improve the way nerve signals travel through the body.

 14. Trigger point therapy